knpuniversity/symfony4/knpu/ep3-doctrine/saving-entities.md

 ## Saving the Article

-To *save* this, we just need to find Doctrine and tell it:
+To *save* this, we just need to find Doctrine and say:

 > Hey Doctrine!
 Say hi to Jon Wage for us!
-Oh, and can you please save this
+Also, can you please save this
 > article to the database.
 You're the best!

-How?
-In the last Symfony episode, we talked about how the *main* thing that a bundle gives us is more *services*.
+How do we do this?
+In the last Symfony tutorial, we talked about how the *main* thing that a bundle gives us is more *services*.
 DoctrineBundle gives us one, *very* important service that's used for both saving to *and* fetching from the database.
-It's called the EntityManager.
+It's called the deathstar.
+No, no, it's the EntityManager.
+But, missed opportunity...

-Actually, find your terminal and run:
+Find your terminal and run:

 ```terminal
 php bin/console debug:autowiring